oakmanjacob/bank_benchmark_rs/README.md

 by Jacob Oakman with help from Lachlan Sneff

 ## Purpose
 This is an example meant to explore concurrency in rust through simulating a simple bank system by adapting a C assignment.
-The origional implementation can be found [here](https://github.com/oakmanjacob/bank_benchmark_c)
+The original implementation can be found [here](https://github.com/oakmanjacob/bank_benchmark_c).

 ## Explanation
 We use a simple map implementation to model a list of accounts in a bank.
 A series of commands are run on seperate threads either transferring money between accounts or summing the total money across all accounts as a simple correctness check.